 The key for Ahmed's success has always been surrounding himself with talented people and diving passionately into culinary art.
 Along the way, he has proven exceptional at expanding his knowledge of local ingredients and culinary techniques to assure uniqueness on the plate.

-Jennifer Lutzko - Conference Services Manager
+Jennifer Lutzko - event conference manager

 There is not an event too big or too small for Jennifer to knock out of the park for you - literally - she has quite the swing in baseball!
 Raised in Saskatoon, Jennifer started in the service and hospitality industry at the tender age of 15 as a cook.
 It was this position that ignited her passion for service and events and she began working her way through all positions and aspects of the industry.
 In the early 2000's Jennifer decided to expand her skill-set and experience and went to work with the most service driven businesses in the Canadian tourist hotspot - Banff National Park.
 After her time in Banff, and enjoying the fast-paced nature of events, Jennifer began her career with the Radisson in Saskatoon as a Catering Consultant for 7.5 years.

 She joined the University of Saskatchewan's Culinary Centre two years ago coordinating weddings, holiday parties, conferences, and all other special events.
 She has her Special Events Coordination Management Certificate as well as she is a designated Tourism Certified Professional.
 With her 19 years of industry experience, she has a holistic understanding of what it takes to put on a top notch event - and this driven professional is a great resource to have on your team!